The annual tender

-When a medicine is no longer under patent, other suppliers are able to sell a generic version of that medicine, which allows for competition and can lead to significant price reductions.
+When a medicine is no longer under patent, other suppliers are able to sell a generic version of that medicine.
+This allows for competition and can lead to significant price reductions.

 This process creates savings of $30–50 million every year.